 - Dynamic slider based on the custom query.

-So, I go to the standard WordPress Menus dashboard and create separate menus for all those three subcategories.
+I then go to the standard WordPress Menus dashboard and create separate menus for each of the three subcategories.

 These are widgets and elements I’ve used: